ianmiell/shutit/README.md

 ![Example Setup]
 (https://github.com/ianmiell/shutit/blob/gh-pages/images/ShutIt.png)

-We start with a "ShutIt Module", similar to a Dockerfile.
+We start with a "ShutIt Module", similar to a Dockerfile, or a shell script.

 In the image above there are five of these.
 At a high level they each have the following attributes: